red-jade/exa/README.md

 Exa source code is released under the MIT license.

-Exa code and documentation are:
+Exa code and documentation are:<br>
 Copyright (C) 2024 Mike French